 C – Those that understand the importance and therefore follow the guidelines.
 ‘Therefore’ is an important word here… They follow because they understand, not only because someone told them to.
 The action comes from their own self-interest.

-Not surprisingly, my expectation that flight attendants will then explain why I should fasten my seatbelts and put my seatback in the upright position are never fulfilled.
+My expectation that flight attendants will then explain why I should fasten my seatbelts and put my seat back in the upright position are never fulfilled.
 They constantly miss the opportunity to convert people from group B to group C and thus make their own job easier.

 Instructions that seem arbitrary are everywhere.
 The thing is, they are certainly not arbitrary.
 Someone came up with them and had a reason for it.
 We might not agree with the reason, but there must be an explanation for why someone decided to create such rule.
 Knowing the explanation would both make us feel better when following them and enable us to disagree with substantiation.